migueldeicaza/MonoTouch.Dialog/README.markdown

 All that the Reflection API does is create a set of nodes from the Elements API.

-First a sample of how you would create a UI:
+First a sample of how you would create a UI taking advantage of C# 3.0 initializers:

         var root = new RootElement ("Settings") {
           new Section (){